Rebranding vs Brand Refresh: Which one is right for you?

 Dunkin’ took on a brand refresh to refocus as a speedy-service, beverage-oriented brand.
 Its iconic pink and orange colour palette stayed put, honouring its heritage while modernising its typography, identity, and even its menu to respond to changing customer desires.

-Summary
+In Summary

-A rebrand and a brand refresh are fundamentally different.
 The former will reinvent a business from the bottom up to set it off in a new direction, while the latter will take what is already working within a brand and run with it, letting go of anything that is holding a brand back.

-Our teams can help you to decide which direction will be best for your business and have the skills and knowledge necessary to guide you through the entirety of your branding project with individually tailored workshops, strategy sessions, and more.
-We can even help you create new brand guidelines so that your team is on board with the new look and feel of your brand.
+Our teams can help you decide which direction will be best for your business and have the skills and knowledge necessary to guide you through the entirety of your branding project with individually tailored workshops, strategy sessions, and more.

 further reading